brian32768/rfr-test/README.md

 You will also see any lint errors in the console.

 Since this is just hackery there is no provision to test or deploy.

+## Disclaimer

+I make no assertions about "best practices"!!
+I'm learning everyday.
+If you learn something by looking at this code, great.
+Teach me by sending comments! -- Brian